Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • Proteus;

-With the help of this analysis, it is possible to understand in which part of the urinary system inflammation has developed.
+Using this analysis, it is possible to understand in which department urinary system inflammation developed.
 The results are interpreted as follows:

-• urethritis is when pathological changes are detected in the first portion of urine;
+• urethritis is when pathological changes detected in the first portion of urine;

-• prostatitis and cystitis leads to the appearance of a large number of leukocytes in the second portion of urine;
+• prostatitis and cystitis lead to the appearance large quantity leukocytes in the second portion of urine;

 • pyelonephritis - inflammation of the kidneys - causes the appearance of leukocytes in all three samples.

-In some cases, to clarify the nature of the mucosal lesion, the doctor may perform ureteroscopy.
-This is an endoscopic technique performed under anesthesia.
-Most often, modern highly effective local anesthetics are used; Previously, anesthesia was used for this, but because of its side effects, this method of anesthesia has now been abandoned.
+In some cases, to clarify the nature of the mucosal lesion, the doctor may perform urethroscopy.
+This endoscopic method performed under anesthesia.
+Most often, modern highly effective local anesthetics are used; Previously, anesthesia was used for this, but because of it side effects This method of pain relief has now been abandoned.

-A special thinnest probe with a video camera is inserted into the lumen of the urethra, and an image is displayed on the screen.
-Such a diagnosis is carried out to establish the features of the lesion of the urethra, as well as in the presence of prostatitis or inflammation of the seminal vesicles.
+A special thin probe with a video camera is inserted into the lumen of the urethra, and an image is displayed on the screen.
+Such diagnostics are carried out to establish the characteristics of damage to the urethra, as well as in the presence of prostatitis or inflammation of the seminal vesicles.

-Ureteroscopy can be performed on both men and women.
-There are 2 variations of this method:
+Urethroscopy can be performed on both men and women.
+There are 2 varieties of this method:

-• Irrigation urethroscopy - to improve the visualization of the urethra, saline is injected into the bladder;
+• irrigation urethroscopy - to improve visualization of the urethra, in bladder saline solution is injected;

-• dry urethroscopy - instead of liquid, the doctor fills the bladder with gas as the urethroscope moves.
+• dry urethroscopy - instead of liquid, the doctor fills the bladder with gas as the urethroscope advances.

-Depending on how the urethritis proceeds, the urologist chooses the most informative method from those considered.
-In addition to inflammatory lesions of the urethra, with the help of ureteroscopy, the doctor can reveal:
+Depending on how the urethritis proceeds, the urologist chooses the most informative method of those considered.
+Besides inflammatory lesion urethra, using urethroscopy, the doctor can identify:

 • foreign bodies;